jsfix-ci/basura/README.md

 // The default options.
 No need to pass anything in if you like these const opts = {
   arrayLength: 10,  // maximum size of arrays and objects
-  cborSafe: false,  // don't generate types that won't fit in CBOR
+  cborSafe: false,  // generate only CBOR-safe types?
   depth: 5,         // How deep to go
-  jsonSafe: false,  // don't generate types that won't fit in JSON
+  jsonSafe: false,  // generate only JSON-safe types?
-  output: false,    // by default, generate human-readable output.
-Otherwise valid JS
+  noBoxed: false,   // ignore boxed types, like String?
+  output: false,    // add custom inspect functions that make output parseable JS?
   scripts: [],      // Array of script names to limit output to.
 Defaults to all
   stringLength: 20, // Maximum string and Buffer length, in codepoints
   types: {},        // Extra types to generate.
 Pass in `{Date: null}` to not generate Dates